OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 In the following sections we will introduce OpenCAL-OMP by examples, highlighting source code the differences with respect to the serial implementations shown in Chapter \[ch:opencal\].
-In the first part of the Chapter, we will deal with the OpenCAL’s *safe mode*, while in the last one, we will discuss unsafe operations.
+In the first part of the Chapter, we will deal with the OpenCALâ€™s *safe mode*, while in the last one, we will discuss unsafe operations.

-Conway’s Game of Life in OpenCAL-OMP
+Conwayâ€™s Game of Life in OpenCAL-OMP
 ------------------------------------

-In Section \[sec:cal\_life\], we described Conway’s Game of Life and shown a possible implementation using the `OpenCAL` serial library.
+In Section \[sec:cal\_life\], we described Conwayâ€™s Game of Life and shown a possible implementation using the `OpenCAL` serial library.
 Here, we present a `OpenCAL-OMP` implementation of the same cellular automaton (Listing \[lst:calomp\_life\]), by discussing the differences